ScrapingLab

 “You agree that you will not use automated methods to access the Services or any Content on the Services for any purpose.”

-Translation: Scraping without LinkedIn's OK can get you in hot water.
-We're talking account bans or even legal trouble.
+Translation: Scraping without LinkedIn’s OK can get you into trouble.
+We’re talking account bans or even legal trouble.

 The law?
 It’s messy.
 In the US, the hiQ v.
 LinkedIn case shows how complicated it is: